-Existing U.S. law would also be supplanted by the TPP if the agreement is adopted.
+This is an actionable betrayal of our leaders' oaths of office as existing U.S. law would be supplanted by the TPP if the agreement is adopted.

-All "partners" to the pact, including foreign corporations, would be exempted from abiding by American laws governing trade disputes.
+For example, all "partners" to the pact, including foreign corporations, would be exempted from abiding by American laws governing trade disputes.
 Moreover, the sovereignty of the United States and the Constitution's enumeration of powers would once again be sacrificed on the altar of global government by subordinating U.S. laws passed by duly elected representatives of the people to a code of regulations created by a team of trans-national bureaucrats.